Kitura/Kitura-Markdown/README.md

 ```

 When the server is running, go to [http://localhost:8080/docs](http://localhost:8080/docs) to view the rendered Markdown template.

+## API documentation

+For more information visit our [API reference](http://ibm-swift.github.io/Kitura-Markdown/).

+## Community

+We love to talk server-side Swift, and Kitura.
+Join our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!

 ## License
 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](https://github.com/IBM-Swift/Kitura-Markdown/blob/master/LICENSE.txt).